 What is the textbook definition of consumer behavior?

 Let’s look at a few textbook and academic definitions of consumer behavior.
-In Consumer Behavior: Buying, Having, and Being, Michael Solomon defines consumer behavior as:
+In Consumer Behavior: Buying, Having, and Being, Michael Solomon defines it as:

 “It is the study of the processes involved when individuals or groups select, purchase, use, or dispose of products, services, ideas, or experiences to satisfy needs and desires.”

-In CB8: Consumer Behavior, Barry Babin and Eric Harris define consumer behavior as:
+In CB8: Consumer Behavior, Barry Babin and Eric Harris define it as: